consolidation/annotated-command/README.md

 ### Interact Hook

 The interact hook runs prior to argument and option validation.
-Required arguments and options not supplied by the user may be provided during this phase, either from configuration or by prompting the user.
+Required arguments and options not supplied on the command line may be provided during this phase, either from configuration or by prompting the user.
 The hook is provided an `$input` object, which may be manipulated directly.

+### Command Hook

+The command hook is called just before Symfony Console calls the `execute()` method.
+At this point, the arguments and options passed to the command have already been validated by Symfony.
+Unlike the other hooks, this one can be applied to Symfony Console commands that were not created via the AnnotatedCommandFactory.

 ### Validate Hook

-Validation hooks examine the arguments and options passed to a command.
+The purpose of the validate hook is to ensure the state of the targets of the current command are usabe in the context required by that command.
+It is not necessary to confirm the validity of the arguments and options to the command, as Symfony has already done that.
+It is possible, however, to alter the values of the arguments and options if desires (although this is better done in the interact hook).
 A validation hook may take one of several actions:

 - Do nothing.
 This indicates that validation succeeded.
 - Return an array.
 This alters the arguments that will be used during command execution.